 Salt is one of the magical ingredients that bring out the best in your dish.
 Unfortunately, many home and newbie cooks don’t realize the power of salt.

 According to professionals, treating salt as just another common seasoning is a blunder mistake many home cooks often make.

 You should know that salt is supposed to use a flavor enhancer.
 That’s the reason why chocolate ice cream sprinkled with a few grains of salt tastes the best.

 Salt acts at its best when you want to draw or suppress flavors.
-Using salt the right way in your dishes will actually help you achieve ideal flavors and end up improving your cooking ten-fold.
+Using salt the right way in your dishes will actually help you achieve ideal flavors and end up improving your cooking tenfold.

 - Not using the right kind of knife

 Other bizarre mistakes newbies and home chefs make is either using one knife for everything or using dull ones.
 If you are also doing the same, then stop doing it.
-It is not only risky, but you are unconsciously making things hard on you.
+It is not only risky, but you are unconsciously making things hard on yourself.